nop0x07bc/bapl-class-language/report/README.md

 When we _create_ a closure (during run-time) there are several things happening:

-1. A (XPL) array is created large enought o hold hold all data in the closure data-segment.
+1. A (XPL) array is created large enough to hold all data in the closure data-segment.
 2. All variables that are _free_ inside the closure are copied into the appropriate location in the array.
 3. We replace the data array in the  closure primitive (essentially a closure data structure with code but an unfilled array) that currenly resides on the top of the stack, by means of the `CLOSURE` instruction.